wendyleeyuhuei/golang-101/README.md

   - Simultaneous execution of (possibly related) computations.
   - Make use of **multiple CPUs** for operating multiple processes.
   - Improved throughput, computational speed-up.

+### Demo Time :alarm_clock:

+[channel-2](https://github.com/wendyleeyuhuei/golang-101/tree/main/channel-2): Function that returns a channel which lets us communicate with the service it provides

 ## References